These services are open to faculty, and staff of VSU.

 Click here for examples of conflict situations that might benefit from mediation.

-If you are interested in exploring mediation as an option for resolving a conflict, contact Dr. Martha Laughlin by email at firstname.lastname@example.org or by phone at (229) 249-4961.
+If you are interested in exploring mediation as an option for resolving a conflict, contact us by email at firstname.lastname@example.org.
 Inquires are confidential.

 Conflict coaching is a process in which a coach and a client communicate one-on-one for the purpose of developing a strategy and further understanding of the conflict situation to better prepare the client for resolving the conflict.
 There are four stages to the process where you will explore your conflict-related understanding, interaction strategies, and interaction skills.
 Conflict Coaching is an empowering and facilitative process that can be used alone or in conjunction with another conflict resolution approach.
 Conflict coaches have received training through the Consortium on Negotiation and Conflict Resolution Program.

-If you are interested in exploring Conflict Coaching as an option for resolving a conflict, contact Dr. Martha Laughlin by email at email@example.com, or by phone at (229) 249-4961.
+If you are interested in exploring Conflict Coaching as an option for managing a conflict, contact us by email at email@example.com.
 Inquires are confidential.

-Training on a variety of conflict resolution and conflict management skills is available for student organizations, departments, special groups and individuals.
-We work with you to customize the format and material to meet your particular needs.
+Training on a variety of conflict management skills is available for student organizations, departments, special groups and individuals.
+We work with you to customize the material and format to meet your needs.